IAKOBVS/jstring/README.md

 ## Error handling:

-0 is returned as error unless the function is returning a numeric value.
-The programmer is expected to check the return value.<br>
+JSTR\_ERR is returned as error.
+The programmer is expected to check the return value of every function call.<br>

 Use jstr\_err\(\) to print the error message or jstr\_err\_exit() to also exit.<br>
 When debugging,